TheAlcanian/pypackage/README.md

 In any way you want!
 Report bugs, create pull requests, even just starring it helps!

-Remember that all contributions must fall under the terms of The Unlicense (which means no taking code from projects w/o licenses, projects with MIT licenses or other "less free" licenses).
+Remember that all contributions must fall under the terms of The Unlicense, which means no taking code from anything that's not in the public domain.
+You <i>should</i> be fine with CC0 projects, but I'd stick to Unlicense projects to be safe.
+Remember, you cannot release something into the public domain without owning it, so no taking code from MIT licenses, projects with no license, etc.

 I am not accepting any donations at this time, though.